kmaterna/gnss_timeseries_viewers/README.md

 	* LSDM, a high-resolution surface water and hydrological loading model globally provided by GFZ
 * Plot stacks of time series
 * Manually exclude bad stations from stacks if they are on the user-defined blacklist
+* Calculate the formal velocity uncertainty and an empirical uncertainty on velocity esimates using the Allen Variance of the Rate (Hackl et al., 2011)
 * Write out processed time series as text files in .pos format

 ## Examples

 ### How many stations within a region?
-Using one function, we can figure out which stations are within a certain radius or region.
+Using one function, we can figure out which stations in the PBO newtwork are within a certain radius or region.
 In this example, we read the PBO stations and return any within 100 km of a chosen coordinate.
 ```bash
 (base) Kathryns-MacBook-Pro-2:example kmaterna$ driver_find_within_radius.py
 Reading /Users/kmaterna/Documents/GPS_POS_DATA/Velocity_Files/NAM08_pbovelfile_feb2018.txt